fredgj/typesys/README.rst

 Usage
 -----

-First import the decorators from the typecorrector module:
+First import the decorators from the typesys module:

 .. code:: python